mdaku/posc-39003-fall-2019/README.md

 ## Course Description

 This course introduces the student to regression analysis for social science inquiry.
-We will be working primarily in R.
+Students will learn in depth about linear regression, multiple regression, logistic regression, as well as how to work with time-series and panel data.
+By the end of the course, the student will be able to confidently conduct basic regression analyses on social science data.
+We will be working primarily in R, but a mastery of R is not expected or required.

 ## Pre-requisites